 Tip: Don’t forget to look at online banking offers.
 However, the same supporting documents will be required as in the case of a traditional bank.

-– As regards social benefits or allowances, depending on your requests, you should consult the caf.fr website.
+– With regards to social benefits or allowances, depending on your requests, you should consult the caf.fr website.

 – Don’t forget to get a Navigo pass for the whole family to be able to travel freely on public transport in the Ile-de-France region, either online on Navigo.fr or in some stations.

-Now you have all the information needed to return with peace of mind.
+Now you have all the information required to return with peace of mind.

 Our team will be happy to assist you if you’d like them to.